gregfavish/angulardemo/README.md

 # Issues encountered

 - Linux continers for the angular site and the database worked fine in windows 8.
-An upgrade to windows 10 was required to run windows continers which are required (https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/system-requirements).
+An upgrade to windows 10 was required to run windows continers which are required for the .NET web API (https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/system-requirements).
 This reninstall lost me a day of time due to reinstallation of IDES, docker, pulling images again etc.

-- The image that would work natively with the API is microsoft/aspnet/ -https://hub.docker.com/r/microsoft/aspnet/ - this image is about 5GB and would take about 22 hours to pull on the network speeds I was getting
+- The image that would work natively with the .NET web API is microsoft/aspnet/ -https://hub.docker.com/r/microsoft/aspnet/ - this image is about 5GB and would take about 22 hours to pull on the network speeds I was getting

-- Running windows and linux conainers seems to be doable but still a challenge https://stefanscherer.github.io/run-linux-and-windows-containers-on-windows-10/
+- Running windows and linux containers simultaneously seems to be doable but still a challenge https://stefanscherer.github.io/run-linux-and-windows-containers-on-windows-10/